sasson-alt/UCSDBSasson/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

--_Load balancers maintain the intregity of availability of a system's resources provided.
+- Load balancers maintain the intregity of availability of a system's resources provided.
 The advantage of a jump box is that it is a gateway that must

 passed in order to gain access to the DVWA's and ELK stacks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.

--_Filebeat watches and detects any changes to the filesystem.
+- Filebeat watches and detects any changes to the filesystem.

--_Metricbeat monitors changes in system metrics, such as SSH login attempts and CPU/RAM statistics.
+- Metricbeat monitors changes in system metrics, such as SSH login attempts and CPU/RAM statistics.

 The configuration details of each machine may be found below.